August 27, 2021

 As part of these recommendations, schools are being encouraged by the government to take responsibility to raise awareness of mental health problems and are also best placed to spot the signs of mental health problems in young people.
-In the East Midlands schools are the second largest refer to CAMHS after GP’s.
+For example in the East Midlands (where we are based) schools are the second largest refer to CAMHS after GP’s.
 Where only 1-3% of young people gain access to services.
 As schools are highly influential in the development of young people, they an ideal place to develop resilience and promote positive mental health and wellbeing.
 The government planning on supporting all schools to appoint a Designated Senior Mental Health Lead to oversee the development of a whole school approach to wellbeing and mental health, with training grants from September 2021.

 At Worth-It we specialise in using Positive Education to provide evidence-based early intervention and prevent mental health problems in young people.
 Positive education takes the main principles of positive psychology and implements them into the education system through evidence based coaching.
 This practical approach helps young people overcome barriers to learning and achieve more.
 It is a powerful intervention which helps young people build resilience and learn skills to improve their mental wellbeing, whilst providing a safe and supportive environment to help nurture the young adult throughout their school lives and beyond.